gadomski/jason2/README.md

 brew install hdf5 netcdf
 ```

-## Usage
+## Documentation

-**jason2** provides a command-line script with the same name that contains a few subcommands.
-Run `jason2 --help` for information.
+Usage instructions are hosted at http://gadomski.github.io/jason2 and are available in the source tree at `docs/index.md`.

 ## License